bvibber/ogv.js/README.md

 * prefill the frame pipeline as well as the audio pipeline before starting audio
 * removed BINARYEN_IGNORE_IMPLICIT_TRAPS=1 option which can cause intermittent breakages
 * changed download streaming method to avoid data corruption problem on certain files
+* fix for seek on very short WebM files

 1.5.8 - 2018-08-08
 * fixes for a few stray globals